IJuanTM/simpl/scripts/README.md

 `~/Desktop/simpl-fresh-install-test`), wiped at the start of each run and left in place afterwards so you can browse them.
 Each level is scaffolded with `--url=<level>.<domain>` (default domain `simpl.test`), e.g. `core-db-auth` installs to `core-db-auth.simpl.test`.
-To browse a level, either run `composer docker:up` inside its install (just needs the hosts entry the script prints), or use the generated Apache/WAMP vhost - see below.
+To browse a level, either run `docker compose up -d --build` inside its install (just needs the hosts entry the script prints), or use the generated Apache/WAMP vhost - see below.

 ### Environment overrides